gsmann997/Max3010Sensor/index.md

 ![drawing](https://user-images.githubusercontent.com/43187603/47398817-dac4bb80-d703-11e8-8afc-d6c36e0f06ec.png)<br>
 ![drawing_scheme](https://user-images.githubusercontent.com/43187603/47398829-e57f5080-d703-11e8-8635-d47ca832b91e.png)<br>
 ## Week 7
 This week we did the soldering.
+Unfortunately due to shipping issue I could not solder the pins in class.
+However, I received the part the next day and got it soldered in the prototype lab with the help of Vlad.
 ![img_20181022_105531](https://user-images.githubusercontent.com/43187603/47303578-49195900-d5f2-11e8-87ba-8dbeb3edad9a.jpg)<br>
 Pseudo-code was also written to get an idea of what code we will have to write for the power up
 ![pseudo-code](https://user-images.githubusercontent.com/43187603/47397204-32f7bf80-d6fc-11e8-9fbd-ab3781bbbd41.PNG)